Nassim Hadj benali

 Problem statement

-In a classic dispatch model, drivers receive ride requests one by one.
+In the classic dispatch model, drivers receive ride requests one by one.
 When a trip isn’t accepted after several attempts, it can remain unserved—reducing trip utilization and degrading the rider experience.

 Rides start in normal dispatch.
 If not accepted after a predefined number of attempts, a trip becomes visible in a shared Radar list to eligible drivers within pickup radius